bwva/HTML-SpinnerElem/README.md

 <script src="./MyScriptDirectory/spinner-component.js"></script>
 ```

+_Note: GitHub can't allow installation of custom web components, so no examples are embedded here.
+See the `/ex` directory for an HTML doc with lots of examples._

 ### HTML Tag
 The spinner can be placed in your HTML as an inline-block element with the following tag:
 ```html